Havelock North: Police appeal for information after teen chased by man

 Police are asking the public for help to identify a man with long blonde hair who followed then chased a teenage girl down a Havelock North street.

-The incident happened on Easter Monday about 2.45pm along Simla Avenue, close to Hereworth School.
+The incident happened on Easter Monday about 2.45pm along Te Mata Rd, close to Hereworth School.

-"A teenage girl was walking along Simla Avenue where she was followed by a male in a blue car driving slowly behind her," Detective Sergeant Heath Jones said.
+"A teenage girl was walking along Te Mata Rd where she was followed by a male in a blue car driving slowly behind her," Detective Sergeant Heath Jones said.

 "The car eventually went past her, before parking ahead of her outside the hedged area of Hereworth School, in between the roundabouts of Simla Ave and Guthrie Road."